manticoresoftware/manticoresearch/docs/indexing/data_types.rst

 It supports filtering and aggregation, but not sorting.
 Filtering can made of condition that requires at least one element to pass (using ANY()) or all (using :ref:`ALL() <expr-func-all>`).
 Information like least or greatest element and length of the list can be extracted.

+MVA attributes are stored in blob component along with string and JSON attributes (see :ref:`index_files`).

 Multi-value big integer
 ^^^^^^^^^^^^^^^^^^^^^^^